Surrounded by green fields studded with almond trees, the photogenic town of Tavira is one of the most attractive places in the Eastern Algarve.

 Standing on two hills either side of the River Gilão, which is crossed by a delightful seven-arched Roman bridge located in the centre of town, Tavira lies at the heart of the Sotavento, a rich, unspoiled agricultural belt where the pace of life is quintessentially Portuguese and the countryside abounds with natural beauty.

 Tavira was taken from the Moors in 1242 by Dom Paio Peres Correia in revenge for the massacre of seven Christian knights.
 His tomb and those of his knights now lie in the local church of Santa Maria.

-In early spring, visitors can marvel at the vast mimosa forests and acacia bushes which at that time of year are ablaze with white and yellow foliage.
+In early spring, visitors to this part of Portugal can marvel at the vast mimosa forests and acacia bushes which at that time of year are ablaze with white and yellow foliage.
 The local countryside is also populated by a wide variety of wildlife, including civet cat, wild boar and rare birds.

 Tavira is flanked by the Ria Formosa Nature Reserve which stretches from Quinta do Lago to Manta Rota close to the Spanish border.
 In the fertile valleys extending west of the town, carob trees grow very large while countless orange groves typically yield a bountiful harvest.

 Some of the older houses on the east bank of the River Gilão have curiously latticed windows of great charm, while one of the more notable features of architectural interest are the Pombaline rooftops – four-sided roofs sloping more steeply than usual with laced chimneys shaped like towers.

 Lined with 18th-century houses topped by pyramidal Roman-tiled roofs, Tavira was one of the most important Moorish settlements in the region, along with Silves and Faro.
 The town’s proximity to the Moroccan coast certainly bolstered its importance and in 1282 it was formally recognised by King Dinis who gave its seamen equal rights to those of Lisbon.